guildantix/eq-nag/guides/advanced-triggers.md

   Interrupt speech      | When enabled, if the TTS is currently saying something, that will be interrupted.
   Send to clipboard     | Sends the specified value to the clipboard.
 This accepts regex capture groups and snippets.
   Play audio            | When enabled, plays the selected audio clip when timer is at #duration.
-  Select new audio file | Allows the user to select add a new audio file to the list of options.
+  Select new audio file | Allows the user to add a new audio file to the list of options.

 ###### DoT Timer: Timer Ended